scottlandon8/scott-portfolio/final_project_part2.md

 How we spend our time chart:
 1. First Reaction Little more difficult to read.
 Don't like the colors.
 I like pie Charts in these situations.
 Round.
 2. What do you like?
-Akward pause....
+Awkward pause....
 Measure weight values.
 Different ages is cool.
 Surprising.
 3. Communicating/Socialing over talking.
 Rec over Outdoors.
 Can the labels be bigger.
 Better labeling.
 Don't like the color.
 4. Not really confusing.
 5. Bold title.
 "How we use our leisure time" in minutes as a subtitle.